CreativeRobotics/Commander/README.md

 _Disclaimer: I'm not the best software engineer in the world so there may be some bits of silliness in my code.
 I welcome contributions that will improve Commander so long as they maintain a good balance between features and efficiency._

 Written by Bill Bigge.
-MIT license, all text above must be included in any redistributionle via USB and Bluetooth Serial.
-It also allows different command lists to be dynamically loaded so multiple command lists, and multiple Commander objects can be combined to produce hierarchical command structures.
+MIT license, all text above must be included in any redistribution.